seanmcquaid/seanmcquaid/README.md

 ### Hello there, welcome to my GitHub! 👋

-🛠 I'm currently building: A clone of Hackernews to learn GraphQL
+🛠 I'm currently building/learning: React 17 and Angular

 📫  How to reach me: Email